Government updates to Welfare Benefits -July 25

 Access to work - increase additional support, to work with employers to make workplaces accessible.
 This is under consultation but is expected to continue as a DWP programme.

 Benefits for young people - Youth Guarantee Claimants – will be unable to access the health element of Universal Credit (UC) until someone is 22 years old.
-The consultation will consider raising the age at which young people move from Disability Living Allowance (DLA) for children to PIP from 16 to 18.
+The consultation will consider raising the age at which young people move from Disability Living Allowance (DLA) for children to PIP from age 16 to 18.

 Get in touch